Back to Blog

 What to Do If You've Been Scammed

 If you have sent money to a scammer, speed is critical.
-Take these steps immediately:

-Comparison: Risk Levels by Transfer Method
+Risk Comparison by Transfer Method

 Transfer MethodFraud RiskCybersecurity RiskRegulatory ProtectionReversibilityBest Used When